networkservicemesh/site/content/docs/concepts/enterprise_users.md

 A Runtime Domain is a system on which workloads are run.
 It's fundamentally a compute domain.

-Each of those Runtime Domains have brought along exactly one Connectivity Domain:
+Each of those Runtime Domains has brought along exactly one Connectivity Domain:

 ![K8s Connectivity Domain](/img/concepts/enterprise/3x1/k8s_connectivity_domain.svg)
 ![VM Connectivity Domain](/img/concepts/enterprise/3x1/vm_connectivity_domain.svg)